beacon-biosignals/StableHashTraits.jl/README.md

 This release introduces a new hash context that reduces hash collisions.

-- `HashVersion{3}` avoids more hash collisions, by ensuring that the type of primitive types is encoded in the hashed data.
+- `HashVersion{3}` avoids more hash collisions, by ensuring that the type of primitive types is always encoded in the hashed data.
+HashVersion{1} remains the default context to avoid breaking existing code.

 ### In 1.1